Ponce/slackbuilds/games/jfsw/README_music.txt

 sw.grp file.
 To actually hear it, you'll have to:

 1. Build and install fluidsynth.
-Doesn't matter whether or not optional jack-audio-connection-kit and/or lash are included (jfsw doesn't use them though).
+Doesn't matter whether or not optional jack and/or lash are included (jfsw doesn't use them though).

 2. Build and install fluid-soundfont.